SebasNadu/kotlin-lotto/README.md

 - [x] return valid Rank depend on match count, bonus number and if required
 - [x] implement valueOf

+### PurchaseSession

+- [ ] Add a class that wraps the information about the purchase
+- [ ] Should contain the purchase amount, manual tickets, automatic tickets etc..

 ### Controller